Agricultural Involution

 Agricultural Involution: The Processes of Ecological Change in Indonesia is one of the most famous of the early works of Clifford Geertz.
-Its principal thesis is that many centuries of intensifying wet-rice cultivation in Indonesia had produced greater social complexity without significant technological or political change, a process Geertz terms—"involution".
-The term, also known as Neijuan, has drawn significant attention in China since its introduction in China's social sciences research, making it one of the most popular buzzwords in China.
+Its principal thesis is that many centuries of intensifying wet-rice cultivation in Indonesia had produced greater social complexity without significant technological or political change, a process Geertz terms involution.

 Content

 Written for a particular US-funded project on the local developments and following the modernisation theory of Walt Whitman Rostow, Geertz examines in this book the agricultural system in Indonesia.
 The two dominant forms of agriculture are swidden and sawah.
 Swidden is also known as slash and burn and sawah involves irrigated rice paddies.
 The geographical location of these different types is important.
-Sawah is the dominant form in both Java and Bali where nearly three-quarters of Indonesia's population live, and swidden more common in the less central regions.
+Sawah is the dominant form in both Java and Bali where nearly three-quarters of Indonesia's population live, and swidden is more common in the less central regions.

 Having looked at the agricultural system, the book turns to an examination of the system's historical development.
 Of particular note is Geertz's discussion of what he famously describes as the process of "agricultural involution".
 This is his description of the process in Java where both the external economic demands of the Dutch rulers and the internal pressures due to population growth led to intensification rather than change.
 What this amounted to was increasing the labour intensity in the paddies, increasing output per area but not per head.
 In his book, Geertz credits the term to Alexander Goldenweiser:

 I borrowed the concept of involution from the American anthropologist Alexander Goldenweiser.
 He had used it to describe cultural forms - Gothic architecture, Maori carvings - that, having reached a definitive form, continued to develop by becoming internally more complicated.
 Here, I attempted to explain how such increasing internal complexity had taken place in the sedentary wet rice agriculture as opposed to the dry rice shifting cultivation regimes in the rest of Indonesia.